gyselroth/docxBox/README.md

 * The ``offset`` argument is optional
 * Size is given in EMUs (English Metric Unit) that is: ``pixels * 9525``

-when inserting a new image file, it must be given as additional argument:
+When inserting a new image file, it must be given as additional argument:
 ````docxbox rpt foo.docx search "{\"image\":{\"size\":[2438400,1828800]}}" images/ex1.jpg````